SystemSpace/Compendium/compendium.rst

 Aren't there places or mechanisms that at least serve to connect Systems together?
   In Systemspace2 (which we're launching Jul 1st), there will be a hub-planet connecting all big Systems.
 It'll abide the most generic laws (basically, the LFE ones in its central universe) and will allow directly walking over (transferring everything) from System to System.

+Will people be able to live on the Tsuki hubplanet or will it just be some sort of terminal, like in an airport?
+  Yes, it's its own planet that people live in.

 Can you give us more details on some of the other Systems (Ha7, Isiki, Danbon, etc)?
   Most of them are pretty usual.
 The only one really worth noting is Danbon, where physical combat is not possible.